When need to move program files to another drive?

 Step 4.
 Repeat Step 2and Step 3 until the last program is moved to a new drive.

 Above ways can help you to move program files to another drive on Windows 10 in a way.
-However, both ways have its own limitation.
+However, all of these ways have its own limitation.

 For the first way, you may encounter system crash if you misuse Registry Editor.
 For the second way, there is a risk that users cannot use the programs after moving program files.
 For the last way, you may feel boring and time-consuming.
 Beside, you cannot move all the installed apps on your computer.